assaf/node-replay/README.md

     Replay.localhost "www.example.com"

+There may be hosts you don't care to record/replay: it doesn't matter if requests to these hosts succeed or not, and you don't care to manage their recorded file.
+You can just add those to the ignore list:

+    Replay.ignore "www.google-analytics.com", "airbrake.io"

-Likewise, you can tell **node-reply** to allow network access to specific hosts.
-These requests can still be recorded and replayed, but will otherwise pass through to the specified host:
+Likewise, you can tell **node-reply** to allow network access to specific hosts:

     Replay.allow "logger.example.com"

+Requests to allowed and ignored hosts will still replay any previously recorded responses, but if there is no recorded response, they will either fail (ignored) or pass through to the actual server (allowed).

 If you're running into trouble, try turning debugging mode on.
 It helps.
 Sometimes.